joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/10/world/asia/hong-kong-rsf-detain-expel.html

 **After Trump Broadside, Surveillance Bill Teeters in the House**\
-`The extension of a key foreign intelligence surveillance tool is at risk as right-wing lawmakers insist on bigger changes and former President Donald J. Trump urges lawmakers to “kill” the law underlying it`\
+`The extension of a key foreign intelligence surveillance tool is at risk as right-wing lawmakers insist on bigger changes and former President Donald J. Trump urges lawmakers to “kill” the law underlying it.`\
 https://nytimes.com/2024/04/10/us/politics/fisa-trump-johnson-house.html

 **Senate Leaders Look to Curb ‘Judge Shopping’ But In Different Ways**\